 Theory of General Creativity

-- capture things resting with your camera
+- capture boxes or square/rectangle shapes and lines with your camera

 As mentioned before, this isn’t a ‘challenge’ but the prompts can be used that way if you want.
 If you do create anything using them, I would love to see or hear about it.
-Leave a link in the comments below, or tag me #thecreativeminimalist on any social platform.
+Leave a link in the comments below or tag me #thecreativeminimalist on any social platform.

 Thank you for reading this post.
 Please share your thoughts in the comment section below.